Is your milk organic?

 Some of our products require a small deposit for their reusable packaging, such as glass milk bottles and insulated produce bags.
 When you purchase these products, we will charge for the deposit as well.
 When you return reusable packaging to us, we return your deposit as a credit to your home delivery account.

 To return items, leave them in your home delivery porch box where you receive your order.
 Our delivery drivers will pick them up when they drop off your next order.
-You can also return them to our farm in Middletown, Maryland to receive your credit.
+You can also return them to either our farm in Middletown, Maryland or our downtown Frederick location to receive your credit.